Trees

 A tree is a hierarchical structure that helps organise a section into logical sub-sections and is accessed in the main side panel of the Umbraco interface.
 In Konstrukt, a section may only have a single tree definition, however you can use folder nodes to help organise the tree structure how you need it.

-The tree configuration for Konstrukt sections is a sub configuration of a
+The tree configuration for Konstrukt sections is a sub configuration of a Section

 config builder instance and is accessed via it's Tree